|Movie Title/Year and Brief Scene Description|

 After arriving in the Antilles, they hitched a ride to the island with two American tourists: Bryan Curt (Al Cliver), and sexy girlfriend Susan Barrett (Auretta Gay), who decided to go scuba diving (topless).
 During her underwater excursion, she was attacked first by a tiger shark, and then a zombie.
 She fought off the zombie with a sharp piece of coral - who then took a big bite out of the shark, until the shark grabbed the zombie's arm and tore it off.

-Through gaping slats in the door, the zombie reached in and grabbed her by the hair.
+Through gaping slats in the broken-down door, the zombie reached in and grabbed her by the hair.
 It slowly dragged her right eyeball into a serrated shard of wood sticking out - horrifyingly filmed from her POV.
 After her death (off-camera), she was eaten by zombies.
-[Note: A similar scene appeared in director Lucio Fulci's The Beyond (1981).]

 In the film's blood-splattered climax, a horde of flesh-eating zombies (all rising from their graves) attacked the few human survivors on the island in a siege similar to the one in Night of the Living Dead (1968).

 Intro | #s-A | B | C-1 | C-2 | D-1 | D-2 | E | F | G | H